Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05c_Transferring_Literature-Based_Knowledge_(Zotero)_into_Your_Obsidian_Vault.md

 - Transfer knowledge from Zotero to Obsidian.
 - Process this knowledge using the **Zettelkasten method** in your Obsidian vault.
 - This task requires that you have a basic understanding of how Zotero works.
+- Note: This workflow is for reading and annotating PDFs in Zotero and then processing the annotations in Obsidian.
+If you have read a non-digital book or paper and have written the annotations in the notes section of the Zotero item, then complete the template as described in Step 6.

 ## Step 1: Prepare the Article in Zotero